 There are many resources for finding charging stations as you plan your trip.
 On the road, the Model S Touchscreen can help you find charging stations along the way if needed.

 The Tesla App allows you to check your state of charge remotely.
 If you’re eating lunch or shopping, pull up the app to see if you have recovered the range needed to get to your next destination.
 A few minutes before you're ready to hit the road, use the app to heat or cool the cabin to your preferred temperature.
 The Tesla Mobile App is available to download in the Apple App Store and the Android App Store.

 - Public Stations

 Refer to your electric bill.

 ($0.12 is the national average)

 - Which Equipment is Right for You?

-We recommend working with a trusted electrician to install your Wall Connector or NEMA 14-50 outlet before your Model S arrives.
-All Model S include a Mobile Connector cable and an adapter for the NEMA 14-50 outlet.
+We recommend working with our partner SolarCity or a licensed electrician to install your Wall Connector or NEMA 14-50 outlet before your Model S arrives.

-Depending on your home’s electrical system, installing a Wall Connector at maximum amperage may be more difficult than installing a 240 volt outlet due to power availability.
-The Wall Connector can be set to any amperage level.
-While you won’t charge at the rate of 52 miles per hour of charge, you will be able to enjoy the convenience of a sleek, permanently installed Connector.
+Depending on your home’s electrical system, installing a Wall Connector at maximum amperage (100 amps) may be more difficult than installing a 240 volt outlet (50 amps) due to power availability.
+A Wall Connector can be set to any amperage level.
+While you won't charge at the rate of 83 km of range per hour of charge, you will be able to enjoy the convenience of a sleek, permanently-installed Connector.

 If you have already found an electrician, please download and share the appropriate summary sheet.